BishopBatman/churchwars/win32/README.md

-## Building dopewars on Windows
+## Building Church Wars on Windows

-dopewars is built for Windows via cross-compilation on Linux using the MinGW tools.
+Church Wars is built for Windows via cross-compilation on Linux using the MinGW tools.
 See the `mingw` subdirectory for a suitable `Dockerfile` to set up a [Docker](https://www.docker.com/) or [Podman](https://podman.io/) compilation environment.

-Once in the environment, build dopewars for 64-bit Windows with
+Once in the environment, build Church Wars for 64-bit Windows with

     ./configure --host=x86_64-w64-mingw32 --enable-nativewin32 && make